karmaniverous/stan-cli/.stan/system/stan.todo.md

 ## Completed (recent)

+- Add failing test to pin “ghost FAIL after restart” regression
+  - New test: src/stan/run/live.restart.ghost-fail.test.ts
+  - Tightened assertion window: from the restart marker to the first post‑restart [WAIT]/[RUN] frame for the script (real start in the new session).
+Asserts: • a CANCELLED flush appears in that window, and • no [FAIL] appears in that window (ghost end-state).
+  - Next step: implement session‑token guard and/or restart‑time cancellation keys so stale onEnd from the previous session cannot render [FAIL] in the new session.
 - Restart UX follow-up:
   - On restart (‘r’), immediately paint all in‑flight and waiting scripts as CANCELLED and flush, keeping the table and hint visible while processes terminate (no empty table).
   - Just before the next session queues rows, clear prior rows and flush after queue so the first frame shows the new run/waiting rows nearly instantly.